 The program attracts working journalists who want to take their careers to the next level with new skills and career changers who want to learn the fundamentals of journalism and receive guidance as they transition into the industry.

-The Part-time Program is a more flexible, but no less rigorous, version of the M.S. degree program.
-Students in this program follow the same curriculum as full‐time students but complete their work over two years instead of 10 months.
+The Part-time Program is a more flexible — but no less rigorous — version of the M.S. degree.
+Students in this program follow the same curriculum as full‐time students, but complete their work over two years instead of 10 months.

 Who Should Apply

-Starting in 2020, part-time students will begin courses in the fall and begin working on their master's projects the following May.
+Part-time students start taking courses in the fall and begin working on their master's projects the following May.
 For the subsequent fall and spring, students select the courses they need to fulfill the remaining requirements.